Baby Essentials for the First 3 Months You Can’t Forget About

 When my nipples were sore and cracked, I just used saliva, which worked well.

-I know this doesn’t work for all moms.
-If you need nipple cream, here are 2 options I know have worked for other postpartum moms.
+I know this only works for some moms.
+If you need nipple cream, here are two options I know have worked for other postpartum moms.
 They’re both organic.
-There’s no petroleum, parabens or lanolin.
+There’s no petroleum, parabens, or lanolin.

 You don’t need to worry about washing it off before breastfeeding and your baby accidentally ingesting something he or she shouldn’t have.

-I’ve included 2 because they’re made from different ingredients:
+I’ve included two because they’re made from different ingredients:

-• This nipple cream is made with beeswax.
-I actually heard about this from a reader who highly recommends it.
+- This nipple cream is made with beeswax.
+I heard about this from a reader who highly recommends it.

 8. Belly Bandit

-Then when I went to our baby’s first doctor’s appointment, my doctor said she doesn’t recommend it.
+Then, when I went to our baby’s first doctor’s appointment, my doctor said she didn’t recommend it.

-Since the belly bandit is only effective in the first few months postpartum, I couldn’t even try it 1 year later to see if it would work.
+Since the belly bandit is only effective in the first few months postpartum, I couldn’t even try it one year later to see if it would work.

 I am pregnant with a second child.
 I might reconsider the belly bandit and get a second opinion.
 A nurse I spoke to used it and said it worked well.